 In the country of its very inception, the War Childhood Museum hosts its permanent exhibition devoted to the experiences of individuals whose childhoods have been affected by the armed conflict in Bosnia-Herzegovina.
-Today, the Museum houses over 3000 artifacts of intrinsic value, all acquired through personal donations.
-In addition, the Museum also produced over 200 hours of oral history video testimonies.
-Preservation of all artefacts is at the utmost priority which is why the Museum focuses on its long-term preservation, digitalization, cataloging, and access efforts.
+Today, the Museum houses over 5000 artifacts of intrinsic value, all acquired through personal donations.
+In addition, the Museum also produced over 300 hours of oral history video testimonies.
+Long-term preservation of all artifacts is of utmost priority, and accounts for the WCM’s ongoing digitalization, cataloging, and accession efforts.

-While the Museum continues to expand its Bosnian collection, it also implemented several topic-specific research projects such as Children and Genocide project implemented in collaboration with the Srebrenica Memorial Center.
+While the Museum continues to expand its Bosnian collection, it also implemented several topic-specific research projects such as Children and Genocide project implemented in collaboration with the Humans of Amsterdam platform, and the Srebrenica Memorial Center.
 This was the first systematic effort to document the Srebrenica Genocide from children’s perspective.
 Extensive project resulted in over 70 hours of video testimonies and more than 100 documented personal stories.

 The collection is preserved for exhibition, research, and education purposes.
 Through its permanent exhibition based in Sarajevo, the Museum aims to: